GameShop-FOSS/Heroes/README.md

 This is the pinnacle of 3D Model Programming.
 There isnt anything better that exists in the world.
 It can compete with Unreal.

+### What Is Heroes About?

+The first script for Heroes was drafted 2 years ago.
+It was intended to have an Ao Rating for Adults Only to take advantage of Google.
+I am transitioning to an E Rated script.
+The reason we are going E is because Ao is banned in most countries.

+### In Closing

+Enjoy Heroes!